capsule-corp-ternoa/ternoa-js/README.md

 Multi Chain By Design :

-Using mirroring, bridges, and native Polkadot functionality, Ternoa allows users to merge NFTs from all ecosystems in a single place and enjoy the benefits of our tech stack.
+Using native Polkadot functionality, Ternoa allows its users to enjoy the benefits of our tech stack.

 Native support for Advanced Features :

-With native support for Secret NFTs, Mirroring, Delegating and Lending, Combination and Fractionalization of NFTs, and much more, you might want to give it a try.
+With native support for Secret NFTs, Delegating and Lending, Transaction Batching and much more, you might want to give it a try.

 ##### Ecosystem
 Our ecosystem of NFT based dApps keep growing day after day.
-Our SDK relies upon the most popular high level languages, allowing us to tap into the world’s largest pool of developers so the Transition period for that is Minimized.
+Our SDK relies upon the most popular high level languages, allowing us to tap into the world’s largest pool of developers so the Transition period is Minimized.

-The Labs helps entrepreneurs to start building on Ternoa network with zero code experience courtesy of Our leading Developers who gather the best dev, product and strategy teams.

 ### Contribution Guidelines :